ballen1331/Ben_Allen_Portfolio/Other Sport Analytics Visuals/README.md

 ### Plot Descriptions:

-• Bonds Plot: Details the 1998 home run race between Sammy Sosa, Barry Bonds, and Luis Gonzalez, using a function that sums total home runs by date (fun.sum function)
+• Bonds Trending Plot: Details the 1998 home run race between Sammy Sosa, Barry Bonds, and Luis Gonzalez, using a function that sums total home runs by date (fun.sum function)

-• Workman plot: Pulled Statcast data from August 2019 and plotted pitch type and pitch result within the strike zone geom object explained in the textbook "Analyzing Baseball Data with R"
+• Workman Strike Zone Plot: Pulled Statcast data from August 2019 and plotted pitch type and pitch result within the strike zone geom object explained in the textbook "Analyzing Baseball Data with R"

 • Devin Booker Plots: Booker bar plot exemplifies limitation of bar plots to one attribute (3PA), while the density plot shows overlay capabilites when contrasting 2 or more attributes (3PA vs 2PA)

-• NBA Residual Plot: Depicts a ggplot rendering of NBA team residuals (Observed - Expected pythagorean wins) from 2017 - 2020.
-Highlighted teams show the most extreme residuals, aka the teams that over and under performed the most
+• NBA Residual Plot: Depicts a ggplot rendering of NBA team residuals (observed - expected pythagorean wins) from 2017 - 2020.
+Highlighted teams show the most extreme residuals, aka the teams that over and under performed the most in the time period